MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-update/$push.md

 ---
-  title: $push (Array Update Operator) usage on Azure Cosmos DB for MongoDB vCore
+  title: $push (array update operator) usage on Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
   description: The $push operator is used to append a specified value to an array within a document.
   author: sandeepsnairms